-The Luxembourg National Competent Authority Commision de Surveillance du Secteur Financier (CSSF) on 1st of February have published a press release, regarding monitoring the quality of transaction reports under MiFIR.
+The Luxembourg National Competent Authority Commision de Surveillance du Secteur Financier (CSSF) on 1st of February has published a press release, regarding monitoring the quality of transaction reports under MiFIR.

 The number of investment firms with MiFIR reporting obligation under CSSF authority has fallen slightly in comparison to 2020 (from 134 to 128) however the number of received reports has risen from 30.3 million to nearly 37 million.
 CSSF inform on quality and completeness campaigns they have conducted in 2021 and reveal their plans for 2022.